jojo786/loadshedding-power-updater-bot/README.md

 Loosely-based off https://github.com/daffster/mypowerstats, but completly re-written to run as a Telegram bot, running on AWS Lambda and DynamoDB, deployed using AWS SAM.

 Pulls loadshedding stage and schedule info from https://loadshedding.eskom.co.za/LoadShedding/, and makes it available as a Telegram bot.
-This bot can be added to your Telegram community groups/channels, and will post the schedule for your area.
+You can interact with the bot directly and request the loadshedding using the `/schedule` command, and/or the bot can be added to your Telegram community groups/channels, and it will post the schedule for your area.

 The bot will post the following information five times a day (or depending on the EventBridge Schedule):
 ```
 Buccleuch Loadshedding Notice
-Stage 3
+Stage 6
-The loadshedding schedule for today - Mon, 03 Apr:
+The loadshedding schedule for today - Sun, 16 Apr:
-  14:00  -  16:30
+ 16:00  -  20:30 (4 hours)

-The loadshedding schedule for tomorrow - Tue, 04 Apr:
+The loadshedding schedule for tomorrow - Mon, 17 Apr:
  06:00  -  08:30
- 14:00  -  16:30
+ 14:00  -  18:30 (4 hours)
- 22:00  -  00:30
+ 22:00  -  02:30

 ```

-The bot also supports you asking it for the schedule on an ad-hoc basis using the `/schedule` command
+The bot also supports you asking it for the schedule on an ad-hoc basis using the `/schedule` command.

 ## Architecture
 ![architecture](docs/Architecture.png)